PHart3/2-groups-agda/Final/README.md

 as much as 28 GB of physical memory.
 Therefore, you will need to increase your machine's swap space if you have under 28 GB of available RAM.

+**Notes:**

+- We have included all of the `.agdai` files (in the various `_build` directories) in case you do not want to perform the intensive type-checking on your machine from scratch.
+Pass the flag `--ignore-interfaces` to `agda` if you want to type check `Final-thms.agda` from scratch.
-**Important:** Comment out the final three imports in `Final-thms` to reduce the amount of type-checking by over half.
+- Comment out the final three imports in `Final-thms` to reduce the amount of type-checking by over half.
 Doing so will check all relevant type equivalences but not the biequivalence (which takes up most of the total time).

-**Note:** We have included all of the `.agdai` files (in the various `_build` directories) in case you do not want to perform the intensive type-checking on your machine from scratch.
-Pass the flag `--ignore-interfaces` to `agda` if you want to type check `Final-thms.agda` from scratch.

 ## License